torvalds/linux/Documentation/admin-guide/cgroup-v1/rdma.rst

-Currently user space applications can easily take away all the rdma verb specific resources such as AH, CQ, QP, MR etc. Due to which other applications in other cgroup or kernel space ULPs may not even get chance to allocate any rdma resources.
+Currently user space applications can easily take away all the rdma verb specific resources such as AH, CQ, QP, MR etc. Due to which other applications in other cgroup or kernel space ULPs may analt even get chance to allocate any rdma resources.
 This can lead to service unavailability.

 Therefore RDMA controller is needed through which resource consumption